mike-ward/mike-ward.github.io/_posts/2018-05-09-mithril-rising.md

 </script>
 Points of interest:

--   Moved the `input` functionality into a new component. `helloWorld` was doing too many things.
+-   Moved the `input` functionality into a new component.
+-   Added a `resetButton` component to demonstrate event handling.
 -   Mithril's low-ceremony components promote small, consise components.
 -   More complex components are a composition of other components.

 In the next example, I want to remove the global references to the `youSaid` model.
-Instead, I'll pass the model down to the components through Mithril's vnode object.
+Instead, I'll pass the model down to the components through Mithril's `vnode` object.

 <div id="yousaid6" style="height: 55em; border: 1px solid lightgray; margin-bottom: 1em"></div>
 <script>